MEDAL ALERT – Victorious Dean Clancy assured of European U22 bronze - Irish Boxing

 The French fighter held his feet more in the last making for a stanza with more action.
 Again it was tight and hard to score but Clancy really seemed to finish the stronger.
 Up on his toes landing crisp one two’s the Irish fighter snatched it down the death.
 Indeed, one head rocking jab right hand with 10 seconds to go may just have secured him a medal winning victory.

-The decorated underage prospect
+The decorated underage prospect will box Italian home favourite Matteo Ara in the semis tomorrow.

 Three more Irish fighters fight for their place in the last eight and a medal today.
 Kieran Molloy trades leather at 3:00 against England’s 69kg representative, Adam Hession is in against Germany at 3:15 and Jack Marley fight in the heavyweight clash at 6:15pm this evening.